Hyradus/ImageProcessingUtils/README.md

 _____________________________________________________________________________

+# ImageProcessingUtils
-# MIP-SCR - Multi Image Parallel Square Crop Resize
+### formerly MIP-SCR - Multi Image Parallel Square Crop Resize
 This script do:

 - Crop images to 1:1 aspect ratio from the center of the image
 - Remove black borders from image
 - Resize cell-size of image to user-defined size
 - Create tiles if images are above a user-defined limit
-- Convert from JP2 format to Geotiff
+- Convert from JP2 format to Geotiff, jpg/png + world file

 ## Usage
 These tools can be used in a conda environment or in docker container.